 We would also like to offer our sincere thanks to the many individuals who participated in the focus groups and key informant interviews conducted by the Michigan Public Health Institute.
 These individuals shared experiences from their personal and professional lives that allowed Sparrow Health System to delve even deeper into high priority health issues.
-Each participant provided insightful strategies and suggestions for improving access to quality care.
+Each participant provided insightful strategies and suggestions for improving access to and quality of care.
 Their input highlighted some of the local challenges to achieving optimal health for everyone within the mid-Michigan region.
-We appreciate these individuals who so willingly took part in this important endeavor.
+We are appreciative that these individuals so willingly took part in this important endeavor.